What is an IT project manager?

 Step 4: Get project management experience

 Gaining experience directly in project management is a key step.
 You can look for opportunities within your current job to lead projects, or you may need to switch jobs to gain this experience.
-Demonstrating your ability to handle project budgets, timelines, and teams is essential to preparing for this role.
+Demonstrating your ability to handle project budgets, timelines, and teams is essential to preparing for this position.

 Step 5: Earn a Project Management Professional (PMP) certification